j0057/aoc2018/README.md

 is the only cart left?"_– I think it's a bug to clear the crash site at the beginning of each iteration, but the bug would only manifest if three carts crash in the same tick.

+## Day 14: Chocolate Charts

+_"What are the scores of the ten recipes immediately after the number of recipes in your puzzle input?"_

+_"How many recipes appear on the scoreboard to the left of the score sequence in your puzzle input?"_